esl/MongooseIM/doc/advanced-configuration/Modules.md

 ### mod_revproxy
 With this extension, MongooseIM may serve as a reverse proxy.

+!!!
+Warning
-**Warning:** This module is deprecated and can only be configured with the older, `.cfg` configuration file.
+    This module is deprecated and can only be configured with the older, `.cfg` configuration file.
     Please refer to the older versions of the documentation to see how to do this.

 ### [mod_roster](../modules/mod_roster.md)
 Roster support, specified in [RFC 6121](http://xmpp.org/rfcs/rfc6121.html).